Projected Richardson varieties and affine Schubert varieties: Applications

 \subsubsection{Type D}

-The other cominuscule coweights for type $D$ give the even orthogonal Grassmannians.
+The other minuscule coweights for type $D$ give the even orthogonal Grassmannians.
 The authors do not know of a calculation of $F_\lambda(q)$ in this case.
 Part of the enumeration is done in \cite[Theorem 11.11]{LW}.